This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Macpac Dragonfly 400

-The sleeping bag comes with a very good compression sack which is able to compress the sleeping bag into a very small size.
+The sleeping bag comes with a very good compression sack which will compress the sleeping bag into a very small size.
 When not using the bag there is also a larger lofting bag to keep the down well lofted when not on the trails.

-Overall, if you are living in Australia or New Zealand and looking for a lightweight sleeping bag for bushwalking or tramping then this is one of the best.
+Overall, if you are living in Australia or New Zealand and looking for a lightweight sleeping bag for bushwalking or tramping then this is one of the best and highly recommended.

 Compare Prices: